© 2018 RSM US LLP. All rights reserved.

 The IRS issued a new safe harbor that may be beneficial to retail and restaurant taxpayers incurring remodel and refresh costs.

-Missouri amends alternative apportionment formula to clarify sourcing rules applicable to sales other than sales of tangible personal property.
+Missouri amends alternative apportionment formula to clarify sourcing rules applicable to sales other than tangible personal property.